bharatpatel1978/DS644-Section854-MapReduceProject/README.md

 ### workers

-This file will have the dns name of all the data nodes in the cluster.
+This file will have the dns names of all the data nodes in the cluster.
 It needs paswordless SSH to be setup across the cluster.
+Alternate way to estabilsh connection could be to specify the IP Addresses.